-In her roles as a secondary English Language Arts Educator, Gifted and Talented Teacher, and Associate Professor of Teacher Education, Dawn continually strives to bring authentic and engaging learning experiences to students of all ages.
+In her roles as a secondary English Language Arts Educator, Gifted and Talented Teacher, and former Professor of Teacher Education, Dawn continually strives to bring authentic and engaging learning experiences to students of all ages.

 Throughout her career as an educator, Dawn has taught in urban, rural, and suburban districts meeting the needs of children from a wide range of backgrounds and cultures.
 In addition to general ELA coursework, Dawn’s classroom teaching experience also includes teaching English as a second language, creative writing, film studies, and response to intervention instruction.
 Dawn’s professional teaching experiences have been showcased in scholarly journals and at local, regional, national, and international conferences.

 Prior to becoming an educator, Dawn spent more than 10 years in marketing and publishing in the private sector.
 This experience has given Dawn insight into the skills and knowledge students need in order to be prepared to enter into a competitive, global workforce or into college once they leave high school.
 This insight helps to support Dawn’s work in developing veteran, novice, and pre-service teachers as they seek to educate students for tomorrow’s work today.

 As a licensed Curriculum, Instruction, and Professional Development Specialist, Dawn’s primary goal in all things is to support educators with planning learning that ignites curiosity and that engages and inspires students in a way that impacts their growth and achievement every single day.